Ancaster Village is one of the most unique districts in Canada…

 Built about 1860, Brandon House was the home of Dr. John V. Brandon who practiced medicine here and in 1833 was also the owner of a cigar box factory.
 Brandon House is currently a private residence.

 Dating from the early 1820’s, this building housed merchants and their businesses.
-Today you’ll find the VILLAGE GATE MONTESSORI SCHOOL.
+Currently this space is vacant retail space.

 29. Creations Gallery House